Freedom Riders: Kennedy urges "cooling off period"

 The Kennedys called for a "cooling off period" and condemned the Rides as unpatriotic because they embarrassed the nation on the world stage at the height of the Cold War.
 James Farmer, head of CORE, responded to Kennedy saying, "We have been cooling off for 350 years, and if we cooled off any more, we'd be in a deep freeze."
 The Soviet Union criticized the United States for its racism and the attacks on the Riders.

 Nonetheless, international outrage about the widely covered events and racial violence created pressure on American political leaders.
 On May 29, 1961, Attorney General Kennedy sent a petition to the Interstate Commerce Commission (ICC) asking it to comply with the bus-desegregation ruling it had issued in November 1955, in Sarah Keys v.
 Carolina Coach Company.
 That ruling had explicitly repudiated the concept of "separate but equal" in the realm of interstate bus travel.
-Chaired by the South Carolina Democrat J. Monroe Johnson the ICC had failed to implement its own ruling.
+Chaired by South Carolina Democrat J. Monroe Johnson, the ICC had failed to implement its own ruling.